2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 8544 Gull Rd, Richland, MI 49083

 Gull Meadow Farms offer apple picking all season and they start early!
-Early Honeycrisp was already available starting in late August this year.
+Early Honeycrisp is typically available in August.

 Gull Meadow Farms

-You do not need an admission ticket to pick apples at Gull Meadow Farms
+No admission ticket needed to pick apples at Gull Meadow Farms

 4 – Refuel with an Apple Cider Slushie at Husted Farm Market